 All-in-all, you want a video tool that is going to make it easy for you to send videos and track your efforts so you can continue to improve your video outreach.

+It's important that your first video interaction doesn't come across too salesy, so Dan suggests you show the prospect the unique value you can bring to them.
 This initial video should be where you provide some advice and quick wins for the prospect — based on the pain point they might be facing.

-Then, let them know about your company and why you are in the position to give them that advice.
+From there, let them know about your company and why you are in the position to give them that advice.